 This focus on low prices and high quality has meant that Dunster House itself has grown year on year, as have the number of people employed, with the Company now employing in excess of 320 people in the UK (compared to just over 250 people in the family's overseas companies).

 We also continue to maintain a sizeable element of manufacture here at Dunster House in the UK for those product lines where this makes good economic sense.
-This includes our uPVC windows and doors, prototyping, limited run wooden products, and spare parts in our very well equipped carpentry section, where we can quickly make any replacement parts necessary without having to wait to source these from overseas.
+This includes our uPVC windows and doors, prototyping, limited run wooden products, and spare parts in our very well equipped carpentry section.

 Ensuring quality, reliability and value for money through investment